DragonSenses/Algorithms/LeetCode/169-majority-element/problem.md

 ## **Intuition**

 To find the majority element, we can count the frequency of each element in the array.
 The element that appears more than `floor(n / 2)` times is guaranteed to exist, so we can return it once we find it.

+## **Algorithm**

+1. Iterate through each element in the array.
+2. For each element, count how many times it appears in the entire array.
+3. If its count exceeds `floor(n / 2)`, return that element.

+This approach checks each element's frequency individually, resulting in a nested loop structure.